Blankll/note/aws/aws-vpc.md

 ### internet gateway(IGW)

+> An internet gateway is a virtual router that connects a VPC to the internet

 - allow resources in a VPC connect to the internet
 - Scales horizontally and is high available and redundent
 - Must be create separately from a VPC